huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 There are two ways to load a pipeline for a task:

-1. Load a pipeline with the [`DiffusionPipeline`] class and allow it to automatically detect the correct pipeline class from the checkpoint.
+1. Load the generic [`DiffusionPipeline`] class and allow it to automatically detect the correct pipeline class from the checkpoint.
-2. Load a pipeline with its specific pipeline class for a specific task.
+2. Load a specific pipeline class for a specific task.

 <hfoptions id="pipelines">
 <hfoption id="generic pipeline">